IBM/z_ansible_collections_samples/meta/samples_repository/README.md

 specific requirements.

 There are a number of ways to clone a repo, command line interface, graphical interfaces and even playbooks.
-Here, will discuss command line interfaces and a playbook which when run will either clone or pull the latest changes from the repository.
+In this document, we will discuss using the command line interface and a playbook, when run will either clone or pull the latest changes from the repository.

 ### Playbook